srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 > [!NOTE] Now you have added device twins to your app, you can reconsider having explicit variables such as **desiredHumidity**.
 Instead, you can use the variables in the device twin object.

-## Test the Device Twins
+#### Task 3: Test the Device Twins

 To test the method, start the apps in the correct order.

 1. Start the **cheesecavedevice** device app.
 It will begin writing to the terminal, and telemetry will appear.

 1. Start the **cheesecaveoperator** back-end app.

 1. Now check the console output for the **cheesecavedevice** device app, confirming the device twin synchronized correctly.